CodeYourFuture/CodewarsWorkshops/Problem_3_Stairs/Stairs.md

 ## Adding the right number of spaces

-Here is the code you should have written:
+Here is the code to add the right number of spaces:

 ```
+// add the \n when required
 if (iCount < n) {
 	result = result.concat("\n");
+	// add the spaces too
 	let spaceCount = 0;
 	while (spaceCount < iCount) {
 		result = result.concat(" ");